 Dota 2 (PC)

-Dota 2 is another Valve title that’s managed to stand the test of time and still holds onto the title of “most-played game on Steam”.
-It’s able to maintain an active playerbase by avoiding many of the pitfalls that free-to-play MOBAs often fall prey to, such as content paywalls and poor competitive balancing.
+Dota 2 is another Valve title that has managed to stand the test of time and still holds onto the title of “most-played game on Steam”.
+It’s able to retain an active player base by avoiding many of the pitfalls that free-to-play MOBAs often fall prey to, such as content paywalls and poor competitive balancing.

-Fortnite’s rise to fame has been interesting to watch unfold, transitioning from a run of the mill battle-royale game into a fully-supported competitive esport.
-It makes sense when you consider how large of an impact Fortnite has had on gaming culture overall, in addition to the rise of the battle-royale genre.
+Fortnite’s rise to fame has been amazing to watch, seeing it transition from a run of the mill battle-royale game into a fully-supported competitive esport.
+It makes sense when you consider how large of an impact Fortnite has had on gaming culture overall, in addition to the rise of the battle royale genre.